TheBoogle/neighbors-documentation/docs/Networking/Module/Client.md

 # Network Client
 !!! info end "The Network client module is located in `game.ReplicatedStorage.Modules.Network`"

+Unlike on the Server's Module.
+This one doesn't have a Folder.

 ## `:fire(`[`string`][string]`...)`
 Fires an event to the server